-You should also write some copy that promises people exactly what they’ll learn from your blog post.
+You should also write some copy that promises people precisely what they’ll learn from your blog post.
 Talk through some of the things you intend to cover.
 Define what value your audience will gain from reading your post.

-Essentially, you want to immediately get on their level by speaking to their needs and remembering why they might have clicked on your headline in the first place.
+Mostly, you want to immediately get on their level by speaking to their needs and remembering why they might have clicked on your headline in the first place.

 Get writing and organise your content